rozd/pull-to-refresh/README.md

 pull-to-refresh
 ===============

-"Pull to Refresh" and "Infinity List" implementation for Feathers
+"Pull to Refresh" and "Infinite List" implementation for Feathers

 ## Features
 * Pull to Refresh for latest items